 From 1983 to 1991, I pedaled around the US on a computerized recumbent bicycle while living in the emerging online networks… in the process becoming the first “technomad” and sparking fascination with mobile connectivity.
-This page is the backgrounder for the collection of tales on this site, leading directly to Computing Across America and then on to Miles with Maggie, the design of Winnebiko & BEHEMOTH, and geeky boat projects that began a decade later.
+This page is the backgrounder for the collection of tales on this site, leading directly to my book, Computing Across America, its sequel, Miles with Maggie, the design of Winnebiko & BEHEMOTH, and the geeky boat projects that began a decade later.
 The stories are interleaved with extensive media coverage and other material that would be impossible in a physical book, and the site is packed with documentation, close-up views of radical cultural change, road stories from the sexy to the bizarre, and the stuff of geek fantasy.

 Computing Across America, Chapter 0

 by Steven K. Roberts

 1952 to 1983

 Electronics was passion, obsession, raison d’etre.
 My identity lay in my basement laboratory; my happiness was a function of acrid solder smoke, blinkenlights, clacking relays, and that sweet mysterious crackle of shortwave radio.
 When I was 9, I had a contest with my friend Rusty, a chemistry fanatic: we each had a week to write down all the words we knew (or could find) in our respective fields.
 Pentode.
 Grid-leak.
 Crystal.
 Nixie.
 Hollerith.
 Ahh, those early ’60s in Jeffersontown, Kentucky.

 By the time I was 12, I was a ham radio operator known as WN4KSW, a skinny burr-headed prisoner of school.
 I was theoretically a smart little bugger, according to test scores, yet I kept hearing that I had attitude problems and wasn’t working up to my potential.
 With the exception of science fairs, my academic performance was apparently disappointing to authority figures.